-Moreover, procurement experts at Dentons LLP reviewed our procurement process with respect to the Quayside project, and concluded:
+We also asked lawyers at Dentons LLP to review our procurement process with respect to the Quayside project, and they concluded:

 "... we have not observed anything that we would qualify as deviating from accepted procurement best practices in Canada.
 On the contrary, we observe that this RFP process incorporated many accepted, modern hallmarks of an open, transparent and fair process.
 Finally, we understand that while bidders had ample opportunity to do so, none of them raised concerns related to the proponent evaluation and selection process."